Technology

 What happens to maternity/paternity leave?

-New mums will still have to take a minimum of two weeks' maternity leave after having a baby (four weeks if she works in a factory), and fathers are still entitled to their two weeks of paternity leave.
+New mums will still have to take a minimum of two weeks' maternity leave after having a baby (four weeks if she works in a factory), and partners are still entitled to their two weeks of paternity leave.
 But the remaining weeks can now be split between the parents.

 Shared parental leave can be used only after the mother has given notice to her employer, confirming when her maternity leave will come to an end (see below).
-Fathers are still entitled to two weeks' paternity leave, but can take more if they are eligible for shared parental leave.
+If partners are eligible for shared parental leave, they can take this after their two-week paternity leave.

 Eligibility for shared parental leave

-To qualify, a mother must be eligible for some form of maternity entitlement, and must have agreed to end her maternity leave before taking up shared parental leave.
-A mother must share the primary responsibility for the child with the other named carer at the time of birth, and have properly notified their employers.
+To qualify, a mother must be eligible for some form of maternity entitlement, and must have agreed when to end her maternity leave before taking up shared parental leave.
+A mother must share the primary responsibility for the child with the other named carer at the time of birth.
+She needs to properly notify her employer of when she plans to end maternity or adoption pay.
+Both parents/partners need to give their respective employers written notice of their entitlement to shared parental leave at least eight weeks before they intend to take it.

 For a parent to be eligible to take shared parental leave, they must meet the continuity of employment test, and their partner must meet the employment and earnings test.

-The continuity of employment test: the person must have worked for the same employer for at least 26 weeks at the end of the 15th week before the week in which the child is due, and is still employed in the first week that shared parental leave is to be taken.
+The continuity of employment test: the person must have worked for the same employer for at least 26 weeks at the end of the 15th week before the week in which the child is due, and is still be employed in the first week that shared parental leave is to be taken.

-Employment and earnings test: the person must have worked for at least 26 weeks in the 66 weeks before the due date and have earned above the maternity allowance threshold of £30 week in 13 of the 66 weeks.
+Employment and earnings test: the person must have worked for at least 26 weeks in the 66 weeks before the due date, and have earned above the maternity allowance threshold of £30 week in 13 of the 66 weeks.

+Sometimes only one parent will be eligible.
+For example, the mother might be eligible but her partner is not.
+This may be because her partner is self employed (which means you're not entitled to shared parental leave) but he or she still meets the 'employment and earnings test'.
+This means she would still qualify for shared parental leave.

+If only one parent qualifies for shared parental leave (SPL) and/or shared parental pay, that parent can use SPL to take leave in separate blocks.
+For example, if the mother qualifies for SPL but her partner does not qualify because he is self-employed, the mother can choose to take up to 52 weeks maternity leave in one block or she can choose to reduce her maternity leave and take blocks of SPL instead.

 How to take shared parental leave